onflow/docs/docs/concepts/start-here.md

 The following chapters summarize the content in this section.
 Read on more for details.

-## DApp Development
+## App Development

 The [development guide](../tutorials/intro.md) covers the Flow core concepts, including:

-- **DApp Client:** The dApp client is the interface through which users interact with your dApp.
-Web and mobile applications are typical examples of dApp clients.
+- **App Client:** The app client is the interface through which users interact with your app.
+Web and mobile applications are typical examples of app clients.
 - **Smart Contract:** A smart contract is a collection of code deployed to a permanent location on the blockchain that defines the core logic for a dApp.
 - **User Account:** A user account is a record on the blockchain that stores the digital assets owned by a single user.
 - **Transaction:** A transaction is a code submitted to the blockchain that mutates the state of one or more user accounts and smart contracts.